WardBeullens/BreakingRainbow/README.md

 Running KeyGen.sage creates a rainbow key pair and writes the public key to a file.
 By default a toy parameter set is used, but the parameters can be changed in the script.

 Running Full_Attack.sage compiles the WXL algorithm, and repeatedly makes a guess x, builds an MQ system and tries to solve it.
-Once a solution is found it completes the key recovery attack, writes the recovered secret key to a file, and compares it to the original secret key to verify that the attack is succesfull.
+Once a solution is found it completes the key recovery attack, writes the recovered secret key to a file, and compares it to the original secret key to verify that the attack was succesful.

 ## using the wiedemann XL implmentation of Niederhagen et al.
 The SimpleAttack.sage script creates a file named 'systemN-M.txt' for some values of N, M. You need to compile the wiedemann XL implementation with these values of N,M.